-- Soil carried by wind and water erosion transports contaminants with it.
-Contaminants can dislodge, especially on entering water bodies, where they can cause pollution. - Erosion and sediment control is a critical component of construction and grow-in of a golf course.
+Soil carried by wind and water erosion transports contaminants with it.
+Contaminants can dislodge, especially on entering water bodies, where they can cause pollution.
+Erosion and sediment control is a critical component of construction and grow-in of a golf course.

 - Develop a working knowledge of erosion and sediment control management.
-Each state has its own specifications including types of acceptable structures, materials, and design features. - Develop and implement strategies to effectively control sediment, minimize the loss of topsoil, protect water resources, and reduce disruption to wildlife, plant species, and designed environmental resource areas. - It is recommended that sod or some other advanced form of erosion prevention (hydro-seeding or hydro-mulching) be used in all locations where erosion potential is high.
+Each state has its own specifications including types of acceptable structures, materials, and design features.
+Click here to find the lowa specifications. - Develop and implement strategies to effectively control sediment, minimize the loss of topsoil, protect water resources, and reduce disruption to wildlife, plant species, and designed environmental resource areas. - Hydro-seeding or hydro-mulching offer soil stabilization.